-Improve Your Group Sales & Event Management Process with Data
+Improve Your Group Sales & Catering Process with Data

 It seems like everywhere you look, people are talking about “big data.”
 While it may feel like a buzz term right now (because it is), the concept is actually pretty powerful and not only that, it’s also becoming more and more possible.
 According to SAS, “Big data is a term that describes the large volume of data – both structured and unstructured – that inundates a business on a day-to-day basis.
 But it’s not the amount of data that’s important.
 It’s what organizations do with the data that matters.
 Big data can be analyzed for insights that lead to better decisions and strategic business moves.”